solana-labs/solana/book/src/proposals/tower-lockout-slashing.md

 ###  Guarding Against Accidental Slashing

 A Validator should stop voting but continue to retry old votes if it does not observe the cluster accepting N votes.
+If the cluster is not accepting old votes because the blockhash has expired, it is safe for the validator to retry with a new blockhash, or wait for 2^N slots until all the pending votes have expired.

 If a validator is restarted and cannot recover the previous votes from persistent storage, the validator should wait for 2^N slots